MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -PasswordHistoryCount
-The PasswordHistoryCount parameter specifies the minimum number of unique new passwords that are required on devices before an old password can be reused.
-Valid values for this parameter are:
+The PasswordHistoryCount parameter specifies the minimum number of unique new passwords that are required on supported devices.before an old password can be reused.
+Valid values are:

 - An integer.
-- $null (blank): The setting isn't configured.
-This is the default value.

-This setting is available on the following types of devices:
+This setting is supported on the following types of devices:

 - Windows Phone 8.1
 - Windows 8.1 RT